Enabling a Wi-Fi access point on OpenWrt

 • Reload the wifi interfaces: wifi reload.

-• Wait a couple of minutes to allow the radio(s) booting and eventually DFS scanning.
-Enjoy
+• Wait a couple of minutes to allow the radio(s) to start and 5 GHz DFS scanning.
+Enjoy.

 This website uses cookies.
 By using the website, you agree with storing cookies on your computer.
 Also you acknowledge that you have read and understand our Privacy Policy.
 If you do not agree leave the website.More information about cookies